Armodafinil (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how armodafinil works.
-Tell your doctor if you are taking any of the following:
+- Some medicines can affect how armodafinil works.
+Tell your doctor if you are using any of the following:

-- Clomipramine, cyclosporine, diazepam, erythromycin, ketoconazole, midazolam, omeprazole, propranolol, or triazolam
+- Carbamazepine, clomipramine, cyclosporine, diazepam, erythromycin, ketoconazole, midazolam, omeprazole, phenobarbital, phenytoin, propranolol, rifampin, or triazolam

 - Do not drink alcohol while you are using this medicine.